mselimovic/AlphaCarDetail/README.md

 # Alpha Car Detail

 This project was developed for a small business company.
-Project includes the design of the website & logo, businezs cards, video introduction and some other visual elements.
+Project includes the design of the website & logo, business cards, video introduction and some other visual elements.
 The Website is mainly developed to show previous work to potential clients and to provide necessary information to new customers.

 **Technologies used:**